Beilinson-Bernstein localization over the Harish-Chandra center: Introduction

 The Beilinson-Bernstein localization theorem is the quintessential result in geometric representation theory.
 To recall its statement, fix a complex reductive group $G$, Borel subgroup $B\subset G$ with unipotent radical $N\subset B$, and let $H = B/N$ denote the universal Cartan.
 Let $\fg, \fb, \fn$ and $\fh$ denote their respective Lie algebras, and $W$ the Weyl group of $G$.

-Fix $\lambda\in \fh^*$, and let $\cP_\lambda=\cD_{\lambda}(G/B)$ denote the dg category of $\lambda$-twisted $\D$-modules on the flag variety.\footnote{Though one can phrase everything we discuss in more traditional language, it is convenient and often enlightening to work in the general setting of $\oo$-categories and derived algebraic geometry.
-The term ``dg category" will stand throughout for a $\C$-linear pre-triangulated dg category, or equivalently $\C$-linear stable $\oo$-category, and all operations with dg categories will be taken in the derived sense, i.e., we work in the $\oo$-category of dg categories.
+Fix $\lambda\in \fh^*$, and let $\cP_\lambda=\cD_{\lambda}(G/B)$ denote the dg category of $\lambda$-twisted $\D$-modules on the flag variety.\footnote{Since we are interested in performing algebraic operations on derived categories, it is important to work in a proper homotopical setting.
+The term ``dg category" will stand throughout for a $\C$-linear pre-triangulated (or stable) dg category, and all operations with dg categories will be taken in the derived sense, i.e., we work in the $\oo$-category of dg categories.
 See Section~\ref{cat context} below for a brief summary of our working context.} By $\lambda$-twisted $\D$-modules, one can take $\D$-modules on the basic affine space $G/N$ which are weakly $H$-equivariant and have monodromy $\lambda$ along the $H$-orbits.
 (The notation $\cP_\lambda$ reflects the analogy with principal series representations of real or $p$-adic groups.)